Getting your work in front of a potential client’s eyes can be challenging. In this article, we'll show you how to:

 - Main elements of the design (mountain, tree, dog)

 - Design type (pattern, wordmark, watercolor, digital painting)

 - Style (bold, vibrant, flat, playful, retro)

-- Themes or feelings (dark, humour, passion)
+- Themes or feelings (dark, humor, passion)

 - Genre (biography, children, science-fiction)

-- Dominant color of the design
+- The dominant color of the design

 - Tools or apps used (Affinity, Adobe Illustrator, Sketch)

 - What the design is used for (iOS, album art, movie poster)

 Avoid irrelevant and overly generic tags like "best logo", "brilliant" or "unique".
 These will not be useful in search and may turn clients off from your work.